blish-hud/blishhud.com/docs/dev/controls/standardbutton.md

 **Text**
 Type: *String*
-The text shown on the button.
+The text shown on the control.

 **Icon**
 Type: *Texture2D*
-An icon to show on the StandardButton.
+An icon to show on the control.
 For best results, the Icon should be 16x16.  *(optional)*

 ---